 Travis noted that it is hard with Planning; with support of the Mayor, this city is going to densify and their attitude is "we don't care if you like it or not."
-He thinks this is a fundamental disconnection between many residents and the current leadership.
+He thinks this is a fundamental disconnection between the current leadership and the profession of planning.
 We weren't asked if we want to turn our city into San Francisco.
-Real estate in LA is being pushed politically and turning into a Wall-Street-style capital investment; it's no longer as a place to live but a piggy bank investment disconnected from the needs of the people to thrive at property size.
+Real estate in LA is being pushed politically and turning into a Wall-Street-style capital investment; it's no longer as a place to live but a piggy bank investment disconnected from the needs of the people to thrive at every level, from small apartments to a house big enough for 11 people at 4,000 square feet.
 Travis noted that the trees are just a symptom of this approach; that through the tax structure, we need to take the speculation out of the city if it is ever going to be a humane place for people to live.
-The loss of trees is a symptom.
+Cross cutting trees is a symptom.